AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-pathology/README.md

 The goal is to make sure that the _final calls_ are recorded in an aggregated table (see point 1 above) and documented in this repository.

 For more background, see [#609](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/609).

+3. Incorporate clinical reviewed subtypes for PNOC003 samples:
+In the original [issue](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/751) added by @jharenza we have the clinically reviewed subtypes for PNOC003 samples.
+We check if any subtype is different between the results from `molecular-subtyping-HGG` and this file and update to the clinically reviewed subtype.
+Subtypes for 3 WXS samples and 3 RNA-Seq from PT_NK8A49X5, PT_QA9WJ679 and PT_WGVEF96B were updated.

 ### Usage